 The 30-Day SEC Yield is computed in accordance with a standardized method prescribed by rules of the SEC.
-The 30-day SEC Yield is computed by dividing the fund's investment income per share earned during a particular 30-day base period by the maximum offering price per share on the last day of the base period, and then annualizing the result.
-The 30-day SEC Yield is calculated at each month end and updated within the first ten business days of the following month.
-These yields reflect the reimbursements or waivers of certain expense.
+The 30-Day SEC Yield is computed by dividing the fund's investment income per share earned during a particular 30-day base period by the maximum offering price per share on the last day of the base period, and then annualizing the result.
+The 30-Day SEC Yield is calculated at each month end and updated within the first ten business days of the following month.
+The subsidized 30-Day SEC Yield reflects the reimbursements or waivers of certain expenses.
 Had fees not been waived and/or expenses reimbursed, the yield would be lower.
 The unsubsidized 30-Day SEC Yield does not reflect reimbursements or waivers of expense fees.

 12-MONTH DISTRIBUTION YIELD

 The 12-Month distribution yield is calculated by taking the sum of all distributions occurring over the previous twelve calendar months and dividing the result by the Fund's Net Asset Value (NAV) as of the date of the previous month-end.
 The distribution yield represents a 12-month historical distribution and does not represent the total return of the Fund and is not necessarily an indication of future distributions or yield.
 For Funds that have been in operation for less than one year, an annualized distribution yield is calculated by annualizing the Fund's historical distributions to date and dividing the result by the Fund's Net Asset Value (NAV) as of the date of the previous month-end.
 The annualized distribution yield represents an estimated 12-month distribution from the Fund based on the limited distribution history of the Fund to date and does not represent the total return of the Fund and is not necessarily an indication of future distributions or yield.
 Past performance does not guarantee future results.